 The oxygen molecules spread, whitening the entire tooth.

 The end result is a brighter, whiter smile!

-To learn more about the clinical advantages of Opalescence and purchase Opalescence products, go to ultradent.com and choose your country at the top right.
+Visit ultradent.com to learn more about the clinical advantages of Opalescence and to purchase Opalescence for your office.